FLOPS: Forward Learning with OPtimal Sampling: Experiments

 where $Z$ is the unified formulation of $[z_T, z_I]$.
 By applying the OPS-LR framework, we can optimize the black-box prompt tuning problems without access to the model structure.
 We can achieve an accuracy of $69.7\%$ on ImageNet by tuning only a few thousand parameters, surpassing the performance of other black-box methods and Manual Prompting~\citep{CLIP}.
+The performance is shown in Table \ref{tab:bbt}.
 Please refer to the Appendix \ref{exp_2} for more details.